MyChart Logo MGH

 The CDC recommends COVID-19 primary series vaccines for everyone ages 6 months and older, and COVID-19 boosters for everyone ages 5 years and older.

-The CDC also recommends additional doses of the COVID-19 vaccine for individuals ages 5+ who are moderately or severely immunocompromised.
+The CDC also recommends additional doses of the COVID-19 vaccine for individuals ages 5 and older who are moderately or severely immunocompromised.

-• Elliot Pharmacy at River’s Edge, offers the BioNTech-Pfizer COVID-19 vaccines to patients age 12 and older who are seeking primary vaccination or boosters.
-COVID vaccines are available on Tuesdays and Thursdays, from 9 a.m. to 5 p.m. at the pharmacy at River’s Edge.
+Elliot Pharmacy at River’s Edge, offers the BioNTech-Pfizer COVID-19 vaccines to patients age 12 and older who are seeking primary vaccination or boosters.
+COVID vaccines are available on Tuesdays and Thursdays, from 9 a.m. to 5 p.m. at the Eliot Pharmacy at River’s Edge.
 Appointments are strongly encouraged.
 Please call Elliot Pharmacy at River’s Edge directly at 603-663-5678 to schedule an appointment.

 Parents, guardians, and caregivers of patients under 12 should contact their pediatric provider's office for instructions.
 For other clinical questions regarding COVID vaccines, don't hesitate to contact the pharmacy at 603-663-5678 and speak with a pharmacist.

-Elliot Health System, a member of SolutionHealth, is committed to providing the safest possible environment for our patients, visitors and staff.
+Elliot Health System is committed to providing the safest possible environment for our patients, visitors and staff.

 If you have been diagnosed with COVID-19 in the past 14 days or are experiencing symptoms of COVID-19, please notify your provider’s office before coming to one of our facilities.
 Visitors should refrain from visiting if they are COVID positive or experiencing symptoms.
 Symptoms of COVID include new or worsening fever, cough, sore throat, runny nose/nasal congestion, shortness of breath, muscle aches, new loss of smell or taste, nausea or vomiting or diarrhea.